 Isla de la Toja

-This project is based on our series of illusory fragmented works, achieving light and dynamic buildings and not intending any repetitions, but an evolution of a proven formula.
+This project is based on our series of illusory fragmented works, achieving light and dynamic buildings, not intending for any repetitions, but rather an evolution of a proven formula.
 The different volumes are even more convincing than the ones in our previous works and the composition they offer is more varied and daring.

 Urbanization has taken an important role from the very beginning of the project and it implements elements of parametric geometry combined with rectilinear units that together form an attractive and singular organic whole.
-It is an embryonic state of the project but you can already guess the enormous variety that these pieces can give, from a bench to a light fixture like Michael Jackson stepping in the Billie Jean video.
+It is in an embryonic state of the project but you can already guess the enormous variety that these pieces can give, from a bench to a light fixture like the ones Michael Jackson stepped on in the Billie Jean video.

 The volumes have been generated to achieve the most open spaces possible and the highest quality in each home.
-When creating the south block, which is divided in two separate blocks with diaphanous floor plans, the blocks with little corners and nooks, the enclosed common and linear spaces were avoided.
+When creating the south block, which is divided into two separate blocks with diaphanous floor plans, the blocks with little corners and nooks and the enclosed common and linear spaces were avoided.

-The final, more commercial render, does not just hit you like the gloomy sight we got with the first tests but it also transmits a feeling of contemplating something beautiful, articulated, open, I can make mistakes but when I saw it, I thought “this is not a sequel, it’s a 2.0 evolution”.
+The final, more commercial rendering, does not just hit you like the gloomy sight we got with the first tests but it also transmits a feeling of contemplating something beautiful, articulated, open, I can be wrong but when I saw it, I thought “this is not a sequel, it’s a 2.0 evolution”.